 replace(hour=self.hour, minute=self.minute, second=self.second, microsecond=self.microsecond, tzinfo=self.tzinfo, *, fold=0)

-Return a new time objects with the specified parameters updated.
+Return a new time object with the same values as the existing time object, but with the specified parameters updated.

 tuple()